totem-tech/documentation/crowdloan/crowdloan-proposition.md

 We have introduced this feature because the community was concerned that the current Polkadot Parachain winners had won slots with low quantities of DOT contributed.
 In our previous version of the offering this would result in a low allocation of total supply to contributors.

-**This now guarantees that _no matter what happens_ ALL CONTRIBUTORS will share at least 22% of supply.**
+**This now guarantees that _no matter what happens_ ALL CONTRIBUTORS will share the entire Hard Cap allocation.**

 ### Vesting